Yaya Sanogo: Toulouse

 On 7 July 2017, following his release from Arsenal, Sanogo returned to France to join Ligue 1 side Toulouse on a three-year deal.
 In his first season, he scored six goals, including two late strikes in a 2–2 home draw with RC Strasbourg on 17 March.
 On 23 May, he netted in a 3–0 playoff final win at Ajaccio as his club stayed up.

 On 7 July 2020, Sanogo was released by Toulouse.
 He achieved 16 goals in 70 competitive games, second to Max Gradel for the club over the three seasons.

 Huddersfield Town

 On 24 February 2021, Sanogo joined English Championship side Huddersfield Town on a deal until the end of the 2020–21 season.
 On 11 May 2021, it was confirmed that his contract would not be extended, and he departed the Terriers after nine appearances.

 As of June 2022, he was still actively searching for a new club.

 Urartu

 On 27 January 2023, Armenian Premier League club Urartu announced the signing of Sanogo.
+He scored twice on his debut for the club on 27 May, a 3–2 defeat against Alashkert.

+On 26 January 2024, Urartu announced that Sanogo had left the club by mutual agreement.

+Qingdao Red Lions

+On 5 March 2024, China League One club Qingdao Red Lions announced the signing of Sanogo.
+He left the club on 1 January 2025.

+Amazonas FC

+On 21 April 2025, Amazonas FC announced the signing of Sanogo.
+He left the club on 22 July 2025.